Eclipse: Disambiguating Illumination and Materials using Unintended Shadows: Motivation and Problem Setup

 We aim to make use of this unintended shadowing that naturally occurs whenever a camera and its operators move around an object while capturing images from different viewpoints.
 They affect each image by blocking different portions of the surrounding light, and this provides a helpful signal.
 We will show that this signal is helpful even when the occluder shapes and locations are quite arbitrary and not known beforehand, and when their shadowing effects are very subtle, like between the top and bottom images on the left of Figure~\ref{fig:ambiguity}.

 In addition to helping resolve material-lighting ambiguities, shadowing from moving external occluders also improves the conditioning of our inverse rendering problem.
 This is analyzed in Figure~\ref{fig:eigenvalues}, which considers the simplified hypothetical 1D case of recovering an environment illumination from images of a diffuse disk-shaped object, with known occluder positions.
 Convolution with a diffuse BRDF acts as a low-pass filter of the incoming light, which means that the linear inverse problem's eigenvalues are vanishingly low for higher frequencies.
 Moving external occluders introduce a sharp angular variation in the per-image illumination, which better-conditions these high frequency components, and allows their recovery.
 As shown in Figure~\ref{fig:eigenvalues}, in this simplified scenario a single image containing an occluder is better than a single image without any occluders, but using observations of more occluders makes the problem even better-conditioned.
+We demonstrate this effect in practice in the supplement.